IraqOfficial Name: Republic of Iraq

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers certificated in Iraq, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Iraq’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: There is no direct commercial air service to the United States by carriers certificated in Iraq; however, the U.S. Federal Aviation Administration (FAA) has assessed the government of Iraq’s Civil Aviation Authority to be in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+The Model Civil Aviation Safety Act and the Model Regulations are published by the FAA to assist governments in carrying out their aviation safety oversight responsibilities.
 Further information may be found on the FAA’s safety assessment page.
 The FAA prohibits U.S. civil flight operations over or within Iraq, with certain exceptions for overflights and other circumstances specified in Special Federal Aviation Regulation (SFAR) 77.
 In addition, travel for mission personnel through Basrah Airport remains unauthorized and travel through the Baghdad International Airport (BIAP) is limited.

 Assistance for U.S. Citizens